 Be careful working with the company in which you are a member, as you can end up accidentally removing your own user from the company and preventing you or anyone in your company from accessing CloudRadial to fix the issue.

-If this happens, contact support (email@example.com), and they can remove the filter and resync your contacts for you.
+If this happens, contact support by submitting a ticket and they can remove the filter and resync your contacts for you.